Youth Action for Birds Resources

 Big Idea: There are many different kinds of birds.
 We can begin to identify them by comparing their size and shape.

-• Visit the All About Birds website to view images of your nine bird bingo species.
+- Visit the All About Birds website to view images of your nine bird bingo species.

 Lesson 5: Practicing Bird ID

-Lesson 6: Bird Body Parts
+Lesson 6: Bird Body Parts & Field Marks

 Big Idea: A bird’s overall color pattern provides important clues for identification.

-Lesson 7: Birds in Focus
+Lesson 7: Focusing on Local Birds

-Big ID: Youth become bird ID experts on a Focus Bird.
+Big ID: Youth become bird ID experts on a focus bird.

-• The All About Birds website allows students to do research on their Focus Bird and become an expert on the species!
+- The All About Birds website allows students to do research on their Focus Bird and become an expert on the species!

 Lesson 8: Habitat & Adaptations

-• Big Idea: Birds live in many different types of habitats and have developed adaptations over time to survive and reproduce in their habitat.
+- Big Idea: Birds live in many different types of habitats and have developed adaptations over time to survive and reproduce in their habitat.

-Lesson 9: Habitat Overview
+Lesson 9: Focusing on Local Habitat

 Big Idea: Youth can contribute to the eBird database by submitting their bird sightings and explore the database to answer questions about their local habitats.